 Michigan’s Frost Trends

-Michigan receives quite a bit of frost due to being up north and near the Great Lakes.
-You need to get familiar with the local weather trends so you can determine when you should protect your property and crops.
+Michigan gets a lot of frost being further north and close to the Great Lakes.
+You will have to know the weather patterns of the area you will be working in.
+This is so you can determine when you need to cover your property and crops.

 Soil Protection Strategies for Winter